-In this course, students are taught the billing guidelines of various types of insurance plans.
-Students are taught about the billing guidelines surrounding private and managed care insurance plans.
-Students are also taught the features and functions of the practice management systems.
-Students have the opportunity to demonstrate proper billing techniques for both types of insurance plans and are taught specialty-coding procedures.
+This course is designed to introduce the Allied Health student to electronic health records in both inpatient and outpatient settings.
 This course is also designed to develop professional skills and proactive career management.
 This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
-This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+This course will include out-of- class work such as reading and writing assignments, practice and practical application assignments, and projects.
+A minimum of two and a half hours of out-of-class work will be assigned per week.